AllwaysHyPe/graph-automation-infra/README.md

 - Use GitHub's OpenID Connect (OIDC) to eliminate secrets entirely
 - Assign custom roles if you don’t need full Contributor access
 - Rotate client secrets regularly or use certificates instead
+- Never commit real credentials into the repo.
+Use `.example` files and GitHub Actions secrets instead.

 ## Inputs